All You Need To Know About Creating A Will

 You can leave your stuff to anyone you want.
-A beneficiary can be a family member or members, friends, pets (via a human guardian), strangers, organizations, institutions.
+A beneficiary can be a family member or members, friends, pets (via a human guardian), strangers, organizations, or institutions.
 By identifying who gets what, you’ll relieve some of the stress your family will have to face when settling your estate.
-If not, your heirs have to make these decisions.
+If not, your heirs will have to make these decisions.

 We’re sure your family is incredible, but money can make people weird.
 Especially since they’re going through a tough time without you around.
 Isn’t it better for them to be able to blame any decisions they don't agree with on you rather than taking it out on each other?
 Family feuds are so 19th century.
 Just ask the Hatfields and McCoys… if any of them are still alive.
 [Dig Deeper: Inheritors and Beneficiaries]

 The Only People Who Get Nothing Are…

-The people who serves as witnesses to the signing of the Will.
+The people who serve as witnesses to the signing of the Will.
 Legally, anyone who witnesses the signing of a Will can't be named as a beneficiary.
 So make sure your brother or best friend isn’t a witness, unless you don’t want to give them anything.
-Then the jokes on them!
+Then the joke's on them!

-The Person Responsible To Make Sure Everything You Want Gets Done
+The Person Responsible For Making Sure Everything You Want Gets Done

-This is an “executor” because they have to “execute” everything in your Will.
+This is an “Executor” because they have to “execute” everything in your Will.
 Makes sense, right?
 The person you name as your executor is responsible for paying any debts or taxes on behalf of your estate and making sure that the people who are supposed to inherit your assets actually get them.
 [Dig Deeper: How To Choose an Executors and How To Be a Good Executor]

 Who’s Taking Care of Your Kids and Dependents?